Keble College, Oxford: The Light of the World

 Keble owns the original of William Holman Hunt's painting The Light of the World, which is hung in the side chapel (accessed through the chapel).
 The picture was completed in 1853 after eight years of work and originally hung in the Royal Academy.
-It was then given as a gift to the college.
+It was then gifted to the college.
 Hunt originally wanted the painting to be hung in the main chapel but the architect rejected this idea, as a result, he painted another version of the painting which is in St Paul's Cathedral, London.
 This copy was painted by Hunt when he was nearly 70.

 College stamps

 Keble College has the distinction of being the first college to issue stamps for the prepayment of a porter/messenger delivery service in 1871 only one year after it was founded, and it set the pace for other Oxford colleges to issue their own stamps.
 This service was successfully challenged by the post office in 1886.
 Keble also issued a college stamp in 1970 to mark its 100th anniversary.